Be free! Own your own ISBNs

-Hardback: No matter where you print and distribute your hardback book - if you create one - you'll use the same ISBN for that, too.
+- 2Hardcover: No matter where you print and distribute your hardcover book - if you create one - you'll use the same ISBN for that, too.
 (I recommend IngramSpark for hardback book creation and distribution.)

 In the US, authors should go to the Bowker My Identifiers site and sign up for an account.
 Buy 10 ISBNs for $295 or 100 for $575.
 It costs $125 for one, and you'll need two or three for the various formats.
 (More on that down the page.)

 In the United States, ISBNs are expensive.
 In Canada, they're free.
 Use your search engine to find your country's ISBN registrar.

 Read more on how to make your book look just like those from the traditional publishing houses in my post 20 Rookie Interior Book Design Mistakes to Avoid.

 Take the fear and mystery out of self-publishing with the support you need to create a professional produced book.
 Learn more about how ISBNs help you remain independent and free to publish however you like, including with a hybrid press or getting an agent and a traditional publishing deal.
 Learn how beta readers can become super-fans who will give you five-star reviews on book launch.
 How to get great editing.
 How to set up "you-central" with a platform-expanding website and email newsletter.
 Marketing starts now.

 The Self-Publishing Freedom Course can be taken alone or as part of the Self-Pub Boot Camp Big Bundle of courses that guide you through every step of your publishing journey.

 Be smart, be professional, stay informed

 Sign up for the Self-Pub Boot Camp news!